-The unique donor harvesting method of extracting follicular units one by one that accompanies follicular unit extraction (FUE hair transplant surgery) is what distinguishes itself from follicular unit strip surgery (FUSS).
+The unique donor harvesting method of extracting follicular units one by one that accompanies follicular unit excision (formerly know as follicular unit extraction) (FUE hair transplant surgery) is what distinguishes itself from follicular unit strip surgery (FUSS).
 It's also considered by many to be the most vital part of the FUE procedure in cultivating viable grafts and maximizing hair growth yield.
 Historically, the higher rates of transection associated with follicular unit graft removal in FUE procedures led to lower yields and poorer outcomes.
 Thus, world renowned FUE practitioners have dedicated a lot of time and energy into improving and innovating tools and techniques related to the extraction part of the procedure.
 For a comprehensive discussion of extraction devices, visit "FUE Hair Transplant: Manual versus Motorized Extraction Devices".

 While safe follicular extraction is critical and requires a lot of experience, dedication and time; donor harvesting only makes up approximately 50% of the FUE hair transplant procedure.
 What happens to the grafts outside of the body is just as crucial to maximizing hair growth as removing them from the scalp.

 Because graft implantation can greatly affect the yield and final appearance of the overall result, it is important to understand today's methods of implantation and commonly used devices.
 Several of these methods are used during both FUE and FUSS (strip surgery).

 Generally, the placement of grafts in FUE procedures can be performed two different ways:

 - Pre-made incisions: All or most of the recipient incisions are made by a qualified physician before-hand followed by graft implantation (typically with forceps) - grafts are typically placed by trained technicians